-ArcGIS can determine the location of addresses, for instance if you have a spreadsheet with address data.
-You need to have a steet layer formatted appropriately.
+ArcGIS can determine the location of addresses, for instance if you have a spreadsheet with "clean" address data.
 ArcGIS will create a point at the location of each address.
-Clean data is essential.
-Quick Tour of Geocoding.
-Tutorial from ESRI.
-Online help from UNC-Chapel Hill.
-Online help from Harvard.
-Online help from Tufts.

-You can make your own address locator from some layers of streets or similar GIS layers.
+You can also make your own address locator from some layers of streets or similar GIS layers.

 You can plot your data that has coordinate information (latitude/longitude or any other coordinate system) into ArcGIS.
 The program plots the locations as points on your map.
 Online help.

 VERY IMPORTANT: In the Add XY dialog box, look at the coordinate system that ArcGIS is assuming your data is in before you click through to create your points.
 The default will be whatever your data frame is in.
 For instance, if your data frame uses NAD83 State Plane North Carolina Feet, then ArcGIS assumes your tabular coordinates are in feet, not degrees.
 If these are really Longitude (X) and Latitude (Y) coordinates in degrees, you must change your coordinate system to unprojected (geographic) coordinates, typically WGS84 (the last choice under Geographic...World).